 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities employers seek in graduates of the public relations master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed.
-The Council is chaired by the graduate director of the program.
+The Council is chaired by the program coordinator for the specialization.

 Vice President, Global Communications, Shell

 Tracy S. Faulkner recently repatriated from London, England, as vice president of global communications for Royal Dutch Shell’s downstream business.
 In this role, she oversaw corporate communication, issue/crisis management, stakeholder engagement and reputation management in over 70 countries for various global businesses, including manufacturing, chemicals, retail, lubricants, aviation, marine, supply and distribution, trading, shipping and alternative energies.

 Tracy joined Shell Oil Company in June 2007, as vice president of communications.
 In this role, Tracy oversaw corporate and business line communication for Shell’s upstream, downstream, exploration and production projects and technology in North and South America.
 She directed communication strategies, corporate advertising, reputation management, media relations, research, and issue/crisis management.